jeanassignment/vanishing_point/README.md

 7. Sort points with residual (higher potential candidates will be sorted to in front)
 8. Find Big Clusters of Candidate
 	- Set first candidate as key point of a cluster
-	- Include candidate points within 10px range of key point
+	- Include candidate points in the vicinity of key point into the cluster
-	- If more than 1/50 of all the intersection points are grouped to this cluster, choose the key point as the first vanishing point.
+	- If enough intersection points are grouped to this cluster, choose the key point as the first vanishing point.
 	- Find the next ungrouped candidate as a key point of the new cluster, repeat above steps
 9. If no candidate points available, stop and output.